luke-wilde/1/README.md

-# Code-from-Ecology-Submission
-Code from: Flexible space use and density-dependent heterospecific interactions determine fledging success in a precocial bird
+# Code from: Flexible space use and density-dependent heterospecific interactions determine fledging success in a precocial bird

-Describe from here
+Access necessary datasets at doi: 10.5061/dryad.x95x69pfq